-3. For the purpose of allowance as a credit the tax payable in Portugal or Malta, as the context requires, shall be deemed to include the tax which is otherwise payable in a Contracting State but has been reduced or waived temporarily by that State under its legal provisions for tax incentives relating to economic development.
+4. For the purposes of allowance as a credit, the tax payable in Morocco or Malta, as the context requires, shall be deemed to include the tax which is otherwise payable in a Contracting State but has been reduced or waived by that State under its legal provisions for tax incentives.